MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.3.4 ?
+    - Added method in class MrFixUI:
+        "waiting_in_ui".
+The method can be used instead of time.sleep() in automated UI tests.
+It uses Selenium's explicit wait, but does not conflict with the implicit wait that is set.

 What's new in Version 8.3.3 ?
     - Changed methods "get_connection" and "execute_query" in class MrFixSQL to work with PostgreSQL, MySQL and SQLite databases.